NATO Business Opportunity: Travel Management and Online Booking Tool Services

 - Maintain a professionally active facility within the United States.

-- Be approved for NATO Competitive Procurement (NCP) and issued a Declaration of Eligibility (DOE) by the U.S. Government.
+- Be issued a Declaration of Eligibility (DOE) by the U.S. Government.

 - Have performed substantially similar contracts within the last three years.